boldbi/bold-bi-docs/docs/white-labeling-in-bold-bi.md

 **Application Language Customization**

 You can localize the Bold BI application to any culture by changing the language in the `Application language` section.
-Please click [here](/localization/) to learn how to add a new localization or edit the existing localization in the Bold BI application.
+Please click on the [localization](/localization/) to learn how to add a new localization or edit the existing localization in the Bold BI application.
 This language will be applied to the application user interface, including menu items, dialog boxes, toolboxes, and more.

 ![Application Language](/static/assets/images/site-application-language.png)